-This is a guest post by Farlan Dowell, VP of Sales at Cleanshelf.
-Cleanshelf is the leading enterprise SaaS management platform focused on tracking, controlling, and benchmarking SaaS applications.
+This post was originally written as a guest post by Farlan Dowell, VP of Sales at Cleanshelf (now LeanIX) – the leading enterprise SaaS management platform focused on tracking, controlling, and benchmarking SaaS applications.
+The article was updated by SaaStock in March 2024.

-In speaking with founders at early stage B2B SaaS companies, one question always comes up – what makes a great SDR?
+In speaking with founders at early stage B2B SaaS companies, one question always comes up – what makes a great Sales Development Representative (SDR)?

-After years of interviewing, managing, and hiring dozens of sales professionals, here’s what I’ve learned about securing best-in-class sales development reps (SDRs) for your team, and a few tips on how YOU can set them up for success.
+In this article, we’ll draw on insights based on interviewing, managing, and hiring dozens of sales professionals to help you understand how to secure best-in-class sales development reps (SDRs) for your team, and a few tips on how you can set them up for success.

 How to recognize best-in-class SDRs

-1. Top SDRs learn how the game is played.
-They are methodical, organized, and manage their time well.
+- Organisation and time management: Top SDRs learn how the game is played.
+They are methodical, organised, and manage their time well.
 They don’t jump on every shiny object—they are clear about their priorities.
 By being methodical, they’ll also ask good questions and listen carefully.

 If you’re going to create a successful sales team, you have to start with an ideal customer profile (ICP).
 Lay out a specific, focused ICP so your SDRs can target the right leads with precision.
 Take the guesswork out of it.